Winter Camping in our RV

-We have spent some time winter boondocking in our RV this year, to be able to snowboard the various mountains on our #MaxPass!
-We have learned A TON through trial and error, but have found out that there are some easy things you can do to make it a lot easier!
+We have spent some time winter camping in our RV (boondocking to be exact!) this year, to be able to snowboard the various mountains on our #MaxPass!
+Through our experiences this year, we have learned A TON through trial and error, but have found out that there are some easy things you can do to make it a lot easier!
 We spent several nights in the parking lots of ski resorts without electric hookup, but were able to stay warm and cozy – here’s how!

 Mr. Heater Buddy